Our History

 1995

-The Mentoring Asian Americans with Promise (MAP) program is created, connecting APA students w/ APA faculty and staff
+The Mentoring Asian Americans with Promise (MAP) program is created, establishing a key mentorship resource that connects students with faculty and staff to support academic success.

 1992

 The first Asian American Experience Class is conducted, but with an "Independent Study" status through the ATL department.
 Professor Roger Bresnahan and Maggie Chen volunteer to teach with no financial compensation.
-18 students meet on a weekly basis to learn about histories, literature, cultures, and issues of the APA community
+18 students meet on a weekly basis to learn about histories, literature, cultures, and issues impacting diverse communities

 1991